 These felt Christmas Trees have been enjoyed by both of my children year after year, even though they have a 3 year age gap!

-Felt Christmas trees are easy to set up, and I recommend using stiff felt.
+Felt Christmas trees are easy to set up because felt sticks to felt.

 They’re a simple way for kids to get creative while exploring shapes and patterns.

 Just keep an eye out for the small felt parts – you will need to supervise kids under 3 years of age who are mouthing non-food objects!